-• Office hours and live sessions: OPTIONAL OR FLEXIBLE

-All live, scheduled events for the course, including my office hours, are optional.
+- Office hours and live sessions: OPTIONAL OR FLEXIBLE All live, scheduled events for the course, including my office hours, are optional.
 For live presentations, I will provide a recording that you can watch later.
-The recorded lectures wont be posted immediately after the lecture.
-We have not decided on an appropriate lag but the lag will keep increasing as the attendance in the live lectures drops.
-If for any reason, you wont be able to attend the live lecture, you can email me in advance and I can send you the video sometime before I post it for the class.
-If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours.

-• Participating in discussion forums: SEVERAL TIMES PER WEEK As participation, each week you can expect to post several times as part of our substantive class discussion on the week's topics.
+If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours. - Participating in discussion forums: SEVERAL TIMES PER WEEK As participation, each week you can expect to post several times as part of our substantive class discussion on the week's topics.